Thank you for visiting our website and showing interest in this page.

 What about Communion?

 Sharing bread and wine is an important part of our church community.
-It reminds us what Jesus did for us.
-We currently have Communion once a month.
+It reminds us of Jesus’s invitation and this means for us.
+We currently have Communion once a month on the second Sunday and at our Evening service on the first Sunday of the month.
 The bread and wine are served to you in your seat.
 We eat drink together as a community.

 Everyone is invited to the Lord’s table – no-one is excluded – but you can ask for a prayer or blessing instead if you prefer – please just ask when you arrive in the church.